Adaptive Metric Dimensionality Reduction: Adaptive dimensionality reduction: Metric case

 \subsection{Classification procedure}

-Theorem \ref{thm:rade-lip-margin} provides a statistical optimality criterion for the dimensionality-distortion tradeoff. \footnote{Although the estimate in Theorem \ref{thm:low-dim-savings} was given as $O(L(1+\distor)/\gam n^{1/(D+1)})$ for readability, its proof yields explicit, easily computable bounds.} Unlike the Euclidean case, where a simple PCA optimized this tradeoff, the metric case requires a novel bicriteria approximation algorithm, described in Section \ref{sec:alg}.
-Informally, given a set $S\subset\X$ and a target doubling dimension $D$, our method efficiently computes a set $\tilde S$ with $\ddim(\tilde S)\approx D$, which approximately minimizes the distortion $\distor$.
-We may iterate this algorithm over all $D\in\set{1,\ldots,\log_2|S|}$ --- since the doubling dimension of the metric space $(S,\rho)$ is at most $\log_2|S|$ --- to optimize the complexity \footnote{Since $L/\gam$ multiplies $(1+\distor)/n^{1/(D+1)}$ in the error bound, the optimization may be carried out oblivious to $L$ and $\gam$. } term in Theorem \ref{thm:rade-lip-margin}.
+Theorem \ref{thm:rade-lip-margin} provides a statistical optimality criterion for the dimensionality-distortion tradeoff.
+Unlike the Euclidean case, where the well-known PCA optimized this tradeoff, the metric case requires the bicriteria approximation algorithm which we describe in Section \ref{sec:alg}.
+To recap, given a set $S\subset\X$ and a target doubling dimension $\D$, this algorithm efficiently computes a set $\tilde S$ with $\ddim(\tilde S)\approx \D$, which approximately minimizes the distortion $\distor$.
+We may iterate this algorithm over all $\D\in\set{1,\ldots,\log_2|S|}$ --- since the doubling dimension of the metric space $(S,\rho)$ is at most $\log_2|S|$ --- to optimize the complexity term \footnote{ Since $L/\gam$ multiplies the main term $1/n^{1/(\D+1)}+\distor$ in the error bound, and the other term is of order $\log\log(L/\gam)$, the optimization may effectively be carried out oblivious to $L$ and $\gam$. } in Theorem \ref{thm:rade-lip-margin}.

-Once a nearly optimal $(\distor n^{D/(D+1)},D)$-perturbation $\tilde S$ has been computed, we predict the value at a test point $x\in\X$ by a thresholded Lipschitz extension from $\tilde S$, which algorithmically amounts to an approximate nearest-neighbor classifier.
-The efficient implementation of this method (as well as technicalities stemming from its approximate nature) are discussed in \citet{DBLP:conf/colt/GottliebKK10}.
-Their algorithm computes an $\eps$-approximate Lipschitz extension in preprocessing time $2^{O(D)}n \log n$ and test-point evaluation time $2^{O(D)}\log n + \eps^{-O(D)}$.
-The latter also allows one to efficiently decide on which sample points (if any) the classifier should be allowed to err, with corresponding savings in the Lipschitz constant \footnote{Note that the complexity term in Theorem \ref{thm:rade-lip-margin} scales as $L/\gam$ and hence the final classifier can always be normalized to have Lipschitz constant $1$ --- so no further stratification over $L$ is necessary.
-We do, however, need to stratify over the doubling dimension $D$ (see \citet{DBLP:journals/tit/Shawe-TaylorBWA98}). } (and hence lower complexity).